Donders-Institute/bidscoin/docs/installation.rst

    $ pip install bidscoin[deface,spec2nii2bids] # Use this when you want to deface anatomical MRI scans and convert MRS data with the spec2nii2bids plugin
    $ pip install bidscoin[all]                  # Use this to install all extra packages

 These install commands can be run independently and will give you the latest stable release of BIDScoin and its `plugins <./options.html#dcm2niix2bids-plugin>`__.
-Alternatively, if you need to use the very latest (development / unstable) version of the software, you can also install BIDScoin directly from the github source code repository, e.g. like this:
+Alternatively, if you need to use the very latest (development/unstable) version of the software, you can also install BIDScoin directly from the github source code repository, e.g. like this:

 .. code-block:: console